-Before you hit the road on a motor scooter or moped, don't forget Rule #1.
-You need scooter insurance.
+Before you hit the road on a motor scooter or moped, don't forget: You need scooter insurance.
 In every state, insurance is required for any vehicle that's used on public roads.

 Many insurance companies may insure scooters and mopeds under their motorcycle coverage.
-Insurance for these vehicles is usually less expensive than motorcycle coverage. * There's no hard and fast rule about how much cheaper, though - talk to an agent to get an apples to apples comparison.
+Insurance for these vehicles is usually less expensive than motorcycle coverage. * There's no hard and fast rule about how much less expensive, though—talk to an agent to get an apples to apples comparison.

 - With our Early Signing Discount, you get up to a 10% discount right off the bat, just for switching to Allstate.